eddycharly/terraform-provider-kops/README.md

 Currently using KOPS `v1.18.2` and compatible with terraform `0.12` and higher.

+**NOTE**: For now, provisioning the network is not supported.
+The network must be created separately and given to the provider through cluster attribute `network_id` and subnets attributes `provider_id`.

 ## How does it work

 The provider declares a single `kops_cluster` resource that holds the whole